vishveshnaik/Healthmate/README.md

-# Health Clinic Android App
+# Healthmate Android App

 ## Overview

-This repository contains the source code for a Health Clinic Android App built with Kotlin, Jetpack Compose, Hilt, and Dagger.
+This repository contains the source code for a Healthmate Android App built with Kotlin, Jetpack Compose, Hilt, and Dagger.
 The app is designed to facilitate various health-related tasks, such as scheduling appointments, viewing medical records, and accessing health information.

 ## Features